Senior Lecturer in the Faculty of Health Sciences and Sport and Senior Fellow of the Higher Education Academy.

 Co-lead of the Enhancing Self Care research group in the Faculty of Health Sciences and Sport see this link.

-I have particular expertise in qualitative methods with experience of conducting inclusive research with people who have an intellectual disability, and a particular research interest in Down's syndrome, ageing and dementia.
-Recent grants have been awarded by The Alzheimer's Society, Chief Scientists Office, The British Academy. and Dunhill Medical Trust.
+I have experience in qualitative methods and conduct inclusive research with people who have an intellectual disability, with a particular research interest in Down's syndrome, ageing and dementia.
+Recent grants have been awarded by The Alzheimer's Society, Chief Scientists Office, RS Macdonald Charitable Trust, The British Academy, and Dunhill Medical Trust.

 I have been a member of the Alzheimer Europe working group co-producing the report Overcoming ethical challenges affecting the involvement of people with dementia in research: recognising diversity and promoting inclusive researchsee this link.
 I am secretary of the Down Syndrome Research Group for the International Association for the Scientific Study of Intellectual and Developmental Disability (IASSIDD), and elected member of the Scottish Dementia Research Consortium.

 Watchman K (2021) Families and Aging: Working Towards a Positive Partnership with Services.
 In: Prasher V, Davidson PW & Dos Santos FH (eds.)
 Mental Health, Intellectual and Developmental Disabilities and the Ageing Process.
 Cham, Switzerland: Springer International Publishing. https://doi.org/10.1007/978-3-030-56934-1